glpi-project/doc-install/source/command-line.rst

 Check requirements
 ^^^^^^^^^^^^^^^^^^

-Before installing or upgrading, requirements are automatically checked; but you can run them separately and see state for all of them using the ``glpi:system:check_requirements`` command.
+Before installing or upgrading, requirements are automatically checked; but you can run them separately and see state for all of them using the ``php bin/console glpi:system:check_requirements`` command.

 Enable/Disable maintenance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^